< All Topics

 6. Craft the hook: The hook is the catchy and memorable part of the song that sticks with listeners.
 It can be a phrase, a melody, or a combination of both.
 Make it stand out and reinforce your theme.

-7. Refine and revise: Review your lyrics and melody, making adjustments to improve the flow, coherence, and emotional impact.
+7. Refine and revise: Review your lyrics, melody and chord progression making adjustments to improve the flow, coherence, and emotional impact.
 Consider seeking feedback from others to gain different perspectives.

 8. Add dynamics: Experiment with dynamics, such as variations in volume, instrumentation, or rhythm, to create interest and contrast within your song.